ricosjp/dagstream/README.md

 ## How to install

+Dagstream supports Python 3.10 or later.
 You can intall dagstream by using pip.

 ```
 pip install dagstream